UN-OCHA/hid-api/README.md

 Services are helper methods provided to the controllers.

 * EmailService: service to send emails
-* ErrorService: handles errors and sends them to newrelic
 * HelperService: various helper functions for controllers
 * JwtService: issues and verifies Json Web tokens
 * ListService: helper methods for lists controller